Booklet of a series of eleven success stories demonstrating the global impact of UK research

 They focus on achieving impact through long-term, large-scale, and cross-funded investments.
 Overall, they underscore the value of a multidisciplinary approach aligned with the holistic ethos of the SDGs.

-Want to find out more?
-UKCDR will be hosting an event ‘Research enablers for impact – accelerating the impact of the UK’s investment in international development research’ on the 29th September 2020.
-This lunchtime dialogue will lead a strategic discussion on how to enable, accelerate and evaluate impact of the UK’s investment in international development research.
+On 29th September, UKCDR hosted a virtual event ‘Research enablers for impact – accelerating the impact of the UK’s investment in international development research’.
+This lunchtime dialogue led a strategic discussion on how to enable, accelerate and evaluate the impact of the UK’s investment in international development research.

 Read the eleven impact success stories below: